zwindler/demystifions-kubernetes/README.md

 ### CNI plugin

+To deal with networking inside Kubernetes, we need a few last things.
+A `kube-proxy` (which in some cases can be removed) and a CNI plugin.

-I chose Calico as CNI plugin but there are many more options out there.
+For CNI plugin, I chose Calico but there are many more options out there.
 Here I just deploy the chart and let Calico do the magic.

 ```bash
 helm repo add projectcalico https://projectcalico.docs.tigera.io/charts